fuzziqersoftware/libevent-async/README.md

 This library exists in the namespace `EventAsync::HTTP`.

 * `Server`: If you want to serve HTTP, HTTPS, or Websocket traffic, define a subclass of this and implement handle_request.
 Then instantiate your subclass and call add_socket one or more times before calling base.run().
-See Examples/HTTPServer.cc.
+See Examples/HTTPServer.cc and Examples/HTTPWebsocketServer.cc.
 * `Connection`/`Request`: These can be used to make outbound HTTP requests, optionally using OpenSSL.
 See Examples/HTTPClient.cc.

 To use these, include `<event-async/Protocols/HTTP/Server.hh>`, `<event-async/Protocols/HTTP/Connection.hh>`, and/or `<event-async/Protocols/HTTP/Request.hh>` and link with -lhttp-async.